damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 ## How We Evaluate Events
 - Price/ Budget
 - Location- tops cities for developers and can we tag on another event?
 - Attendees- who’s attending?
-Is it the right audience for us? entrepreneurs vs engineers
+Is it the right audience for us? entrepreneurs vs engineers.
-- Size- try to reach a large audience
+- Size- try to reach a large audience.
 - What will our presence be?
 Who can/ can we go, participate, speak, booth?
+- Can we pair this event with other local engagements?
 - We want to strike a good balance between: community and enterprise events.

 ## Promoting Events
-- Use social media to post as soon as committed to attending an event
+- Use social media to post as soon as committed to attending an event.
-- Email signatures- starting 1 month before event
+- Email signatures- starting 1 month before event for those attending event.
-- Monthly blog post about upcoming events
+- Monthly blog post about upcoming events.
-- Get attendee list and contact customers and prospects before event
+- Get attendee list and contact customers and prospects before event.
-- BDRS will help set up in person meetings to occur at event
+- BDRS will help set up in person meetings to occur at event.

 ## **At Events**